Monmouthshire restaurant given new food hygiene rating | abergavennychronicle.com

 Subscribe to our email and get updates right in your inbox.

-A Monmouthshire restaurant has been handed a new three-out-of-five food hygiene rating.
+A Monmouthshire restaurant has been handed a new four-out-of-five food hygiene rating.

-The Glade Tea Rooms Ltd, a restaurant, cafe or canteen at Old Commission Offices, Wentwood, Caldicot, Monmouthshire was given the score after assessment on May 27, the Food Standards Agency's website shows.
+The Parlour, a restaurant, cafe or canteen at Unit 1b The Cardiff Arms, 69 Bridge Street, Usk, Monmouthshire was given the score after assessment on May 31, the Food Standards Agency's website shows.